Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 WHY IT’S A TOP PICK: The audio controller really bumps this headset from a good choice to one of the best Xbox One headsets around for those who spend a lot of time on a single competitive game.
 However, the jury is still out on whether it is the best gaming headset ever.

-Price: Check PriceSound: Surround sound with audio controller requiredWeight: 13.76 ouncesBattery Life: N/ACompatibility: Xbox One, PS4, PC, MobileMic: Flexible boom micDrivers: 50mm “Nanoclear”
+Price: Check PriceSound: Surround sound with an audio controller requiredWeight: 13.76 ouncesBattery Life: N/ACompatibility: Xbox One, PS4, PC, MobileMic: Flexible boom micDrivers: 50mm “Nanoclear”

-The first thing you noticed about the Elite Pro headset is just how large it is: The construction is comfortingly solid (especially compared to some of the other headsets on our list), but you sure feel these when you pick them up.
+The first thing you notice about the Elite Pro headset is just how large it is: The construction is comfortingly solid (especially compared to some of the other headsets on our list), but you sure feel these when you pick them up.

 There are no on-headset controls, which we are very grateful for: Too many headsets crowd awkward buttons on their earcups, but TB went with a clean approach.
 Instead, the Xbox Adapter handles most of the sound management (more on this later), so there’s less fumbling overall.

 Finally, the flexible boom mic works fine: The mic sound pick capabilities, with “TruSpeak” amplification, are top-notch (confirmed by friends surprised at the sudden improvement in mic quality), but the thin, flexible mic structure isn’t often the best approach for consoles.
 These skinny, attachable mics work better in a protected PC environment.
 For a console, you’ll have to make sure the mic doesn’t get too out of joint or lost when not attached.
 However, if this does happen, you can read our guide on gaming headset mic replacement.

 Related: For more durable headsets, check out the Turtle Beach Stealth 420X Review Most Durable Xbox One Headset.